openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 - As an OpenShift administrator, I want a centralized operator for observability UI components so that I can streamline console requirements and integrate diverse signals effectively.

-- As an OpenShift user, I want to customize observability dashboards with various signals so that I can quickly identify and resolve issues.

 ### Goals

 Provide a centralized operator to manage dynamic UI plugins for observability signals within the OpenShift console.